 Once I participated in a group of Hebrew speakers and I left because it made me feel worse.
 Often, they would begin to argue and shout, and then I couldn’t manage to understand very much although I get along well in Hebrew.
 I’m a talkative woman, but there among the Hebrew speakers, I wasn’t able to say a word… Now in the Russian-speaking group it’s more interesting and also the people are more intelligent.
 Here we feel closer to each other… (Nina)

 The close ties that often formed among the group members continued outside the FCC, as the group members organized their own group gatherings.
-It appears that the common cultural orientation enabled participants to maintain these bonds, which subsequently enriched the mothers’ leisure activities:
+It appears that the common cultural orientation enabled participants to maintain these bonds, which subsequently enriched their social lives:

 I am very grateful to the group because, thanks to them, I met people like me, and we became such good friends that today we are a clique...
 We now meet outside of the family center, we meet in our homes, we drink tea, we celebrate Russian holidays, we discuss various problems.
 (Luba)